ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 The [Fortran standard](https://wg5-fortran.org/) rarely refers to "aliasing."
 The proper Fortran term is *association*.
-In C++ terms, "association" means something like "is a reference to."
+In C++ terms, "association" means something like "refers to."
 For example, Fortran uses the term *argument association* to describe the binding of the caller's *actual argument*, to the corresponding *dummy argument*.
 C++ calls the former an "argument" **[defns.argument]** -- what the caller puts in the parentheses when calling the function -- and the latter a "parameter" **[defns.parameter]** -- the thing inside the function that gets the value.
 (Fortran uses "parameter" in a different way than C++, to refer to a named constant.)  *Sequence association* means (among other things) that an array argument can "point to a subset" of another array, just like it can in C++.
 We